 After leaving the slick floors of the seafood section (wear closed toe shoes and watch your step!), you’ll enjoy views of the colorful produce section with fruit, vegetables, flowers and herbs a welcome experience after the fishy smell!

 In Greece, it’s rare to go to dinner and order your own large main course.
 Instead, Greece has a culture of mezedes or small plates designed to be shared, similar to Spanish tapas.
 We visited En Iordani Taverna for a family-style meal consisting of a variety of traditional dishes.
 The decorations were eclectic and the vibe was so very Greek.
-I half expected plate smashing to start at any second!
+I half-expected plate smashing to start at any second!

 The tavernas typically do not offer a menu– instead, food is displayed in a case and you select the dishes you want to try.
 Andreas chose for our group and did a great job introducing us to some local favorites!
 We tried tzaziki, Greek salad with tons of yummy feta cheese, fava beans, vegetables, and green beans.
 Food is all included on the tour, but we learned that while eating with friends, bills are split evenly by the table since everyone shares the meal.
+This is a true Greek experience you must try, so if you only have one day in Athens, be sure to put this tour on your list!

 I’m kind of a donut queen– I LOVE all shapes, sizes and flavors of this sweet treat.
 Loukoumades are little balls of fried dough– soft and fluffy on the inside, crispy and golden on the outside, and doused in honey and cinnamon.
 Served warm, these little balls of heaven were a sweet ending to a perfect tour.